bilelmoussaoui/Authenticator/README.md

 sudo ninja -C builddir install
 ```

-5 - You can run the application from the desktop file or from terminal using
+5 - You can run the application from the desktop file or from the terminal using
 ```bash
 authenticator
 ```